 - The teacher/staff member sending the student, should notify the nurse via walkie talkie prior to their arrival.
-This will ensure the nurse is prepared for them, and can direct them to either report to the main nurse's office or to an isolation room. - Ensure the student is wearing a mask - A masked adult will take the student to the nurses office, maintaining a 6 foot distance to limit the student touching surfaces along the way (ie. door handles)

-• The student will then undergo the following COVID screening to determine the next step.
+This will ensure the nurse is prepared for them, and can direct them to either report to the main nurse's office or to an isolation room. - Ensure the student is wearing a mask - A masked adult will take the student to the nurses office, maintaining a 6 foot distance to the maximum extent feasible and appropriate to limit the student touching surfaces along the way (ie. door handles) - The student will then undergo the following COVID screening to determine the next step.